Doctor Sees People Deferring Life-Saving Care, Fearing Deportation and Family Separation

 Screenshot from youtube video, Canadian Healthcare Coalition.

-Editor’s Note: This story was written by a U.S. medical doctor who, guided by her compassion for others, understands that immigration status should not prevent people from getting medical care.
-Her testimony is published here by permission.
+Editor’s Note: This story was written by a U.S. medical doctor who, guided by her compassion for others, understands that immigration status should never prevent people from getting medical care.
+This testimony was written after a fearful woman patient who was there with her child, left the hospital still sick.
+This is published with permission.

 ‘If you don’t see people dying because of fear of deportation and separation of their families — it may be easy to see them as “aliens” and say, “just send them back.”’